railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 After confirming the order, you would wait for the delivery of the products from your supplier.
 Typically this would be somebody in Stores, who would:

 	#.
-Open the menu :menuselection:`Warehouse --> Warehouse Management --> Incoming Shipments` using the expand/collapse icon.
+Open the menu :menuselection:`Warehouse --> Receive/Deliver By Orders --> Incoming Shipments` using the expand/collapse icon.

 	   .. note:: From the Purchase Order